 IESE Insight

-European companies forced to adopt the pro-environmental tax scaled back investment by nearly 1% of total assets.
+After the pro-environmental tax took effect, companies scaled back investment by nearly 1% of total assets and emissions barely budged.

 Since Finland introduced the world’s first tax on carbon emissions in 1990, the levy has formed part of policymakers’ toolkits for mitigating climate change: make the polluters pay, and they will change their behavior to contaminate less.
 In the process, governments will bring in extra tax revenue, ideally earmarked for environment-related projects.

-As the search for climate solutions grows more urgent, the World Bank as of mid-2024 registered 39 carbon tax initiatives worldwide, at both national and regional levels.
+As the search for climate solutions grows more urgent, the World Bank as of mid-2025 registered 43 carbon tax initiatives worldwide, at both national and regional levels.
 A decade earlier, only a dozen countries, mostly in northern Europe, had them.
 Even today, neither the U.S. nor China has adopted a carbon tax; in total, only 5.6% of estimated greenhouse gas emissions worldwide are covered by them.

 But in deciding to impose taxes on emissions it’s important to consider their consequences for companies, the economy and the environment, as well as to determine whether polluters do actually pay or become greener as a result.

-Research by IESE’s Martin Jacob, together with Kira Zerwer of WHU-Otto Beisheim School of Management, indicates emission taxes may unexpectedly undermine capital investment while producing limited environmental benefits.
-The research finds that companies invested less after the introduction of a tax — not because they wanted to curtail pollution but because of the financial burden of the heavier taxation.
+Research by IESE’s Martin Jacob, together with Kira Zerwer of WHU-Otto Beisheim School of Management, indicates emission taxes may unexpectedly undermine capital investment.
+Companies invested less after the introduction of a tax — not because they wanted to curtail pollution but because of the financial burden of the heavier taxation.
 Particularly impacted were companies unable to pass the extra tax costs on to consumers or suppliers.

 Higher taxes, lower investment